Elvis020/Pase-Week-1/README.md

 ## Getting Started

-To get started, first clone or download the repo.If you are using Vs Code, use the live server extension to run the project.Else, ;) make sure your editor has a server installed to run the program.
+To get started, first clone or download the repo.If you are using VS Code, use the live server extension to run the project.Else, ;) make sure your editor has a server installed to run the program.

 ### Prerequisites